0xGRAV3R/hashmaps/README.md

     println!("Key not found");
 }

-You can reasd the tutorial here: https://oceansthreads.substack.com/p/hashmaps-in-rust
+You can read the tutorial here: https://oceansthreads.substack.com/p/hashmaps-in-rust